KWR-Water/sutra2/docs/source/tutorial_analytical.rst

 ..                                                             halflife_anoxic=420,
 ..                                                             halflife_deeply_anoxic=6000,
 ..                                                             )
-..     phreatic_well = AnalyticalWell(phreatic_schematisation)
+..     phreatic_well = AW.AnalyticalWell(phreatic_schematisation)
 ..     phreatic_well.phreatic()
-..     phreatic_concentration = SubstanceTransport(phreatic_well, substance = 'benzene')
+..     phreatic_concentration = TR.Transport(phreatic_well, substance = 'benzene')

 Optional: You may specify a different value for the substance parameters, for example a different half-life for the anoxic redox zone.
-This can be input in the SubstanceTransport and this will be used in the calculation for the removal for the OMP.
-The SubstanceTransportclass must be reloaded with the new input.
+This can be input in the Transport and this will be used in the calculation for the removal for the OMP.
+The Transportclass must be reloaded with the new input.

 .. ipython:: python

-    phreatic_concentration = SubstanceTransport(well = phreatic_well, substance = 'benzene',
+    phreatic_concentration = TR.Transport(well = phreatic_well, substance = 'benzene',
                                                 partition_coefficient_water_organic_carbon=2,
                                                 dissociation_constant=1,
                                                 halflife_suboxic=12,